 L-Taurine helps with states of depression and anxiety.

-L-Taurine produces norepinephrine, which is an appetite suppressor.
+L-Taurine helps produce norepinephrine, which is an appetite suppressant.

 L-Taurine plays an important role in the function of the adrenal, pituitary and thyroid glands.